Snorkeling Spots for Every Budget

 Why it’s special:

-The second-largest coral reef system in the world is a haven for snorkelers and divers alike.
+The world’s second-largest coral reef system offers a playground for snorkelers and divers.

 Budget tips:

-• Snorkeling tours to Hol Chan Marine Reserve cost around $50 USD.
+Hol Chan Marine Reserve Snorkeling tours are approximately $50 USD.

-• Stay on the mainland in budget-friendly guesthouses starting at $15 USD per night.
+Stay on the mainland in inexpensive guesthouses from $15 USD per night.

 What to see: